Indiana Agency on Aging senior assistance programs.

-Indiana Legal Services, Inc. is a free legal advice program for low income and elderly.
+Indiana Legal Services helps senior citizens.
+This is a free legal advice program for low income and elderly.
 Attorneys who work with Indiana area of aging centers may be able to assist families with addressing and solving family domestic violence issues, elder law, government/public benefits, housing, and consumer issues.
 There will be free will for senior citizen in Indiana, power of attorney documents and other legal aid such as advance directives, Medicare, Medicaid and nursing home issues.

 Area Agencies on Aging offices are a great place to call for Information.
 Get help with personal needs assessments, including information about care options, resources, and procedures for helping yourself or an aging or disabled loved one remain independent.
 A major focus is on helping seniors over the age of 60 get free government benefits, whether it is money or something else.